12 Questions to Ask When Searching for a Web Designer

 Asking a web designer (or agency) the right questions, however, can make the process easier.

-That's why we've we put together this list of questions to ask a web designer or professional web design company you are considering hiring to create a website for you.
-These questions can help you better understand whether or not the designer will be able to help you meet your goals.
+That’s why we’ve we put together this list of questions to ask a web designer or professional web design company you are considering hiring to create a website for you.
+These questions can help you better understand whether the designer will be able to help you meet your goals.

 They’ll also ensure that you’re getting more than just a good price.
 After all, the cost of your website is important, but it’s better to pay more for something up front that you’ll love as opposed to something that will require multiple adjustments or fixes further down the line—fixes that will certainly add up.

 Keep reading to learn the 12 questions to ask your website designer!